David-Mahannah/DavidShellManager/README.md

 ## Setup
 ### About these design choices...
 Alright, I will admit, I did get a little design pattern fever during this project and massively increased the complexity of what could have been a pretty simple project, a direct violation of the [KISS design principle](https://en.wikipedia.org/wiki/KISS_principle).

-## Analysis
-### Use Cases

-### Efficiency

-## Conclusion